lamorasjr/powerbi-docs-extractor/README.md

-# Extract Power BI Datasets Info
+# Power BI Data Catalog

 ## Introduction
-Project to extract metadata from Power BI datasets for a given Power BI Service workspace via Power BI Rest API and export to a excel file.
+This project contains a Python script for extracting metadata from Power BI reports and datasets within specified Power BI Service workspaces using the REST API.
+The data can be exported to "CSV" or "Parquet" in a given output directory and loaded into the Power BI report to enable data catalog management and analysis of your Power BI assets contained in your Power BI environment.

+Key Features:
+* Extracts metadata from Power BI Service workspaces using the REST API.
+* Supports exporting data to CSV or Parquet formats.
+* Integration with Power BI desktop for Data Catalog analysis and reporting.

 ## Requirements
 * Pyenv